 In your first year at Trinity the College allocates rooms randomly before all students arrive.
-You will be allocated a single room with a shared bathroom (a ratio of around 3 toilets/4 showers for a staircase of around 18 people).
+You will be allocated a single room with a shared bathroom (a ratio of around 3 toilets/4 showers for a staircase of around 18 people) which will most likely be in the new Levine building.
 Anyone with medical or welfare needs will have these taken account when rooms are allocated.
 Everyone pays the same amount for their rooms throughout their degree at Trinity.
 Due to this the first-year rooms vary little in size generally, and there is plenty of storage for the inevitability of over packing for the first term in Oxford.
 Each room has a storage locker in which you can also leave some of your belongings over the vacation.
 As your first year in Trinity progresses you'll find yourself getting much better at packing and for that matter unpacking.